 Here is the question:

 “I started concentration exercises some time ago, and I know I have improved, but the question is regarding the after effects of concentration.

 After a 15 minutes session I feel a kind of heavy numb feeling in my head and face at the front.
 It is not bad (not painful), but it is just there and it goes away later.
 Sometimes I feel like there is nothing in my head.
 I feel really light and have a lot of clarity.
 I am more concerned of the first feeling, is this common or is it just me?”

 These, and other similar experiences, such as headaches or physical tension are not uncommon, and there is nothing to be concerned about.
 Years ago, when I first started to work on improving my concentration, I had the same exact sensations and feelings.

-1) When beginning to practice concentration exercises, the brain is not accustomed yet to focus intently on one thought or object, and this puts some strain on it.
-The mind and the nerves in the brain are not able to stay quite, and it takes time to discipline them and teach them new habits.
+1) When beginning to practice concentration exercises, the brain is not yet accustomed to focus intently on one thought or object, and this puts some strain on it.
+The mind and the nerves in the brain are not able to stay quiet, and it takes time to discipline them and teach them new habits.

-2) Quite often during concentration, people tend to tense their bodies and tighten their muscles.
+2) Often, during concentration, people tend to tense their bodies and tighten their muscles.
 This is a natural mechanism of the body when doing something that requires effort, but concentration is a mental activity, so there is no need for physical tension or stiffness.
-Such tension does not help concentration, on the contrary, it strains and contracts the muscles and causes pain.
-It also wastes your energy, makes you tired and disturbs your concentration.

 Though it is recommended to sit still while concentrating, if you feel that a lot of tension is building up in your head, face or body, move a little to make yourself more comfortable.

-Usually, as one progresses with concentration, these sensations disappear.
-All these sensations are only minor and marginal disturbances compared with the peace, confidence and inner strength that well developed concentration ability can give.
+These sensations would disappear, as you continue practicing the exercises.
+All these sensations are only minor and marginal disturbances compared to the peace, confidence and inner strength that well-developed concentration ability can give.